 KCA President Kelly Briggs has announced Michael White will be the new Executive Director of the Kansas Contractors Association.
 Bob Totten will be retiring in August.

-OSHA Announces 30-Day Enforcement Policy for the Silica Standard in Construction
+OSHA Begins Full Enforcement of the Silica in Construction Standard

 2017 Construction General Permit Update